Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for TV m3u files (with vlc media player support)

+- NEW in 1.1: Send link to Kodi device e.g. Raspberry PI
 - You can edit and create Kodi IPTV playlists, add, rename, move and delete playlist entries, drag&drop m3u files to add to list.
 - Search for names and find duplicate links to merge files.
 - Copy/paste links to other editor window.